 Like all Buddha’s, She is a fully enlightened being with an omniscient mind.
 All Buddhas have the same qualities.
 Buddhas have no defilements.
 Tara has no defilements.
 She has no afflictive obscurations, the ones that keep us in samsara: ignorance, anger, and all other karmic afflictions that keep us in cyclic existence.
-Tara is no different from other enlightened beings, such as Shakyamuni, Avaolokitesvara, Vajrapani or Manjushri.
+Tara is no different from other enlightened beings, such as Amitabha (Amita), Avaolokitesvara (Chenrezig or Guanine), Vajrapani or Manjushri.

 21 Praises to Tara from Her Eminence Jamyang Dagmola Sakya (accompanied by Nyima Gejie):

 Although the attainments and qualities of equanimity, love, compassion, joy and the six far-reaching attitudes are the same, Tara is considered to be the “activity of compassion”.
 All Enlightened Buddhas have the same essence.
 Yet we associate Green Tara with motherly protective activity of compassion.
 To take other examples, Avalokitesvara is associated with “compassion”, Manjusri with “wisdom” and Vajrapani with “power” — yet all are equally fully Enlightened Beings with the same realizations.
 All the Buddhas contain these qualities, but Tara attracts those who benefit most from compassionate action.

 “Tara is not a concrete, self-existent person with a personality, and for this reason, we train our minds to see her as an emanation of the good qualities that we want to cultivate,” explains Bikshuni Thubten Chodron in her popular book How to Free Your Mind: Tara the Liberator.